Marie Curie, une femme sur le front: Synopsis

-Marie Curie, Nobel laureate in physics and chemistry, directs the Radium Institute when World War I breaks out in 1914.
-She equips a first van with X-ray equipment and goes to the site of the Battle of the Marne.
-The field hospital she takes care of becomes notable for the few deaths recorded.
-In addition to the help of Doctor Claudius Regaud, one of her collaborators who works on the treatment of cancer by radiotherapy, Marie Curie receives that of her 17-year-old daughter, Irène.
-She quickly equips other vehicles, nicknamed by the soldiers “the Little Curies”.
-Following the different fronts, her work becomes recognised and radiography, which until then was mainly an amusement for the public, became a precious aid for medicine.
+Marie Curie, Nobel laureate in physics and chemistry, was director of the Radium Institute when World War I broke out in 1914.
+She equipped the first van with X-ray equipment and travelled to the site of the Battle of the Marne.
+The field hospital where she works became notable for the lower number of deaths recorded.
+In addition to the help of Doctor Claudius Regaud, a colleague who worked on the treatment of cancer through radiotherapy, Marie Curie was supported by her 17-year-old daughter, Irène.
+Curie quickly equipped other vehicles, nicknamed “the Petit Curies (Little Curies)” by the soldiers.
+Moving across the different battle fronts, her work became recognised and radiography, which until then was mainly an amusement for the public, became a precious aid for medicine.